microsoft/teams-ai/js/samples/04.ai/04.a.listBot/README.md

 1. Create [Bot Framework registration resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration) in Azure

     - Use the current `https` URL you were given by running ngrok.
-Append with the path `/api/messages` used by this sample
+Append with the path `/api/messages` used by this sample.
     - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
     - **_If you don't have an Azure account_** you can use this [Bot Framework registration](https://docs.microsoft.com/en-us/microsoftteams/platform/bots/how-to/create-a-bot-for-teams#register-your-web-service-with-the-bot-framework)